Gender perspective on green jobs in the Nordic region in new publication

 Gender segregation in VET focus of new report

 Both the labour markets and the education systems in the Nordic countries are highly gender-segregated.
 This is particularly apparent in vocational education and training (VET).
-Today, NIKK is launching a new report describing the state of knowledge and the education systems across the Nordic countries, and providing examples of existing interventions to break patterns of gender segregation in VET in these countries.
+NIKK´s report describes the state of knowledge and the education systems across the Nordic countries, and providing examples of existing interventions to break patterns of gender segregation in VET in these countries.

 Women and men are found in different courses and study programmes and sectors of the labour market, and also end up in different positions in the hierarchies of both the education systems and working life.
 This gender segregation has consequences for study and working conditions, pay, and the distribution of power and resources.
 VET programmes involve many practices where sex and gender have significance, and where gender segregation is particularly apparent.